 Reporting Debit Card Minimum-Purchase Violations

-For merchants who break the rules, it’s best to let them know that you think they’re doing something wrong, especially when it comes to a small business—the business owner might not be up to speed on all the laws.
+For merchants who break the rules, it’s best to let them know you think they’re doing something wrong, especially when it comes to a small business because the business owner might not be up to speed on all the laws.

 Accepting plastic is almost a necessity, but it’s expensive.
 Although the fees for accepting a debit card are generally far lower than credit card swipe fees, there’s still a cost.
 Keep that in mind as you make purchases, and pay with cash or check if you can.
 It may help your favorite business stay afloat, and help keep prices down for everybody.

-But since the merchant isn’t breaking any laws by setting minimum-purchase amounts for debit cards, there’s no reason to report the business to your state’s Attorney General or the Federal Trade Commission.
-Merchants can set whatever policies they want, as long as they do not break federal or local laws.
+Since merchants are not breaking any laws by setting minimum-purchase amounts for debit cards, there’s no reason to report them to your state’s attorney general or the Federal Trade Commission.
+Merchants can set whatever policies they want as long as they do not break federal or local laws.